BitPoet/DatePickerExclusions/README.md

 ProcessWire module that makes excluded days and days-of-week configurable in JqueryUI datepicker

 ## Status
-Work in process, please do not use!
+Work in progress, please do not use!

 ## Description
 Adds config options for the JqueryUI datepicker to InputfieldDatetime: